LibCrowds/docs/docs/projects/new.md

     The available templates for a collection can be set by administrators (see the [Collection Project Templates](/collections/templates.md) guide).
 If
-    you don't have administrator rights you can get in touch by clicking the email icon in the page footer.
+    you don't have administrator rights and you would like to request an update to the available templates you can get in touch by clicking the email icon in the footer of any page.

 ### 3. Choose a volume